jerzydziewierz/PMBOK-doc-templates/README.md

 This repository provides easy to edit templates for starting a project documentation using the project management method from the PMI PMBOK Guide 6.0.

 Importantly, the documents are organized by linking **to them** from their respective processes.
 Hence, you can go to a process and see and jump to project documents that are relevant to that process.
+This way, you will not miss the documents that one should consult or update while going through the project life cycle.

+Obviously, for any specific project, it is not neccessary to use *all* of the documents.

 There are separate folders with:
 - **Business Documents** - 2 templates.
 These serve mostly as placeholders for documents that should come from outside.